 People you can talk to include:

-- A telephone counselling service - for example, Kids Help Line or Lifeline.
+- a telephone counselling service – for example, Kids Helpline on 1800 55 1800 or Lifeline on 13 11 14.
 These services will give you the chance to talk through your distress, confusion and grief over the family breakup.

-Every year over 14,000 children and young people contact Kids Help Line about family relationship concerns.
+Every year around 10,000 children and young people contact Kids Help Line about family relationship concerns, including:

 - Many children have tried to speak to their parents or other family members but have either been ignored or had their concerns minimised.

 - Some children find it difficult to raise problems with their family.

 - Some need help to make sense of their concerns before they approach family members.